naughtod/MachineLearning/README.md

 matrices which makes it less efficient but hopefully easy to understand.

-All layers use sigmoid activation function, standard gradient descent optimisation, all layers except output have a bias, learning rate is 0.2, epochs is 4000.
+All layers use sigmoid activation function, standard gradient descent optimisation, loss function is mean squared error, all layers except output have a bias, learning rate is 0.2, epochs is 4000.
 Note the predictions can be classified based on a decision boundary of 0.5 (i.e. 0.4 -> 0, 0.6 -> 1) however I haven't implemented this since it is more informative to know the value of the final output unit.